paulinagadea/paulinagadea/README.md

 </p>
 <hr>
 <p align="center">
   Born and based in Misiones, Argentina.
 I'm a self-taught Full Stack Web Developer with experience building web projects using the PERN stack (PostgreSQL, Express, ReactJs, NodeJs).
-I studied Bussiness Managment at the National University of Misiones during 2021, after the pandemic I took many web development courses and I'm currently forming myself as a Blockchain Developer.
+I studied Bussiness Managment at the National University of Misiones during 2021, after the pandemic I took many web development courses and I'm currently forming myself as a Front End Developer.
 Deeply passionate about business, tech, crypto, entrepreneurship and videogames.
 I'm always eager to learn new technologies, curious, responsible and with a lot of initiative, I always seek to nurture myself personally and professionally.

 Main skills: JavaScript, ReactJS, Redux, CSS, NodeJS, Express, PostgreSQL, Sequelize.
 </p>

-If you need more information about me, send me a DM or contact me: paulinagadea2702@gmail.com
+If you need more information about me, contact me: paulinagadea2702@gmail.com

 <hr>
 <h3 align="center">Connect with me:</h3>